-Before approaching any publication, read its contributor guidelines, usually on the website.
+Before approaching any publication, read its contributor guidelines, which are usually on the website.
 Some may not accept any unsolicited articles, others may have strict rules about submissions.

 Find out the name of the editor or relevant section editor so your submission hits the right desk/inbox.
-Addressing your letter to ‘The Editor’ (unless that’s the specified approach) shows a complete lack of effort.
+Addressing your email to ‘The Editor’ (unless that’s the specified approach) shows a lack of effort.

-Check whether your target publication prefers completed article submissions or proposals.
-If you’re sending an article, make sure it includes a cover sheet containing a synopsis of the piece, a word count, your contact information and details of any available photos.
-Include an SAE if you want a response.
+Check whether your target publication prefers proposals or completed article submissions.
 Proposals should be snappy and attention-grabbing.
+If you’re sending an article, make sure it includes a synopsis of the piece, a word count, your contact information and details of any available photos.

 “If you’re pitching an idea to an editor, keep it (just) long enough to give them an idea of your angle and style, but short enough so they don’t get bored,” advises Liz Edwards.
 A hundred words should do it.

 Then you need patience.
 Most publications receive hundreds of unsolicited submissions every week.
-It could take months before you hear back; in the meantime, keep practising.
+It could take months before you hear back – if at all.
+In the meantime, keep practising.

-Award-winning travel writer and photographer William Gray is a contributing editor for Wanderlust and a presenter on the upcoming series of BBC Holiday.
+Award-winning travel writer and photographer William Gray is a contributing editor for Wanderlust.
 So, how did he do it?

 Top tip: “It’s like getting into a hot bath.
 Don’t jump straight in!
 Hold on to that full-time job while you build contacts and a portfolio of published work in your spare time.”